Mary BerryRECIPES

 Why You'll Love This Recipe

-• The warm lemon drizzle soaks beautifully into the hot sponge, ensuring a wonderfully moist and intensely flavourful cake.
+• The zesty lemon drizzle penetrates the warm cake, ensuring an incredibly moist and flavourful result.

 Ingredients